 This facility is also available in Objective-C where we can decorate closures with NS NOESCAPE to get the same effect.

 So that's it for our quick overview of general API changes.
 Now note in the seed you have, we haven't done everything we want to do yet, so there will be some string enumeration changes, class property changes coming in other seeds as well.

 So we're going to apply to more APIs.

 So with that, let's talk about AppKit and I'm going to invite Raleigh Ledet on stage to kick that off.
 Thank you.

 Thank you, Ali.
+Good morning, everyone.

 As you can see, we've been very busy this past year in AppKit.

 So let's dive right on in and talk about window snapping.

 So when you're dragging a window in macOS Sierra, as you bump up against the edges will stick at the edges and as you get along the top edge of another window and even during resizing.

 So it's now much easier for you to align windows together and resize them just the way you really want to do.